mzabalza/Electronics/README.md

 # Electronics-basics.
-PIC32 pin basic configurations
+PIC32 pins configuration

 ### 0. TP0
 Created a new project and added a new .h containing typedefs for: